 3) Dedicate a workday to volunteerism.

 Donating time and effort to a charity is a fun, feel-good way for employees to give back to their community.
-Choose a charity that aligns with your organization’s mission and values: Write cards for a children’s hospital or nursing home, stuff bags full of essentials for the homeless, plant trees in the park or spruce up a local school ground.
+Plus, volunteerism activities are the perfect addition to workplace spirit week.
+Choose a charity that aligns with your organization’s mission and values: Write cards for a children’s hospital or nursing home, stuff bags full of essentials for the homeless, plant trees in the park, or spruce up a local school ground.

 4) Encourage walk-and-talk meetings instead of sitting in a conference room.